LeoTN/gtav-tweaks/README.md

 ***This hotkey is still under development and might not work as expected.**

-## Create your own macros & hotkeys
+## Create Your Own Macros & Hotkeys

 To make this possible, I also created a simple *macro recorder* in AutoHotkey.